 - a.
 I-15 Freight Improvement Project: Auxiliary Lanes and Managed Lanes, Phase 1 The I-15 project has been environmentally cleared for auxiliary lanes and express lanes from Cantu Galleano Ranch Road to 1.2 miles north of Duncan Canyon Road.
 The first contract being delivered is from the north terminus of the Riverside County Transportation Commission's express lanes project at Cantu Galleano Ranch Road to Foothill Boulevard in the City of Rancho Cucamonga.
 The design includes the addition of two express lanes and strategic auxiliary lanes. - b.
 West Valley Connector Bus Rapid Transit, Phase 1 (also in the Riverside/Rialto to LA subcorridor) The West Valley Connector (WVC) Project is a 19-mile BRT project that proposes limited stops, providing speed and quality improvements to the public transit system within the corridor.
-The WVC will serve the cities of Pomona, Montclair, Ontario and Rancho Cucamonga; interconnect with two Metrolink stations; provide service to the Ontario International Airport; and link to the Ontario Mills shopping/entertainment complex, Ontario Convention Center, and Victoria Gardens as well as other mixed use development in Rancho Cucamonga.
-The proposed project includes the purchase of 18 battery electric buses and improvements to Omnitrans west O&M facility needed to operate and maintain the battery electric buses. - c.
-Brightline High Speed Rail (also in the Victorville to San Bernardino Subcorridor) This is a privately funded project by Brightline West to implement an electrified high-speed passenger train from Las Vegas to the Cucamonga Metrolink Station, with intermediate stations in Apple Valley and Hesperia.
+The WVC will serve the cities of Pomona, Montclair, Ontario and Rancho Cucamonga;

+interconnect with two Metrolink stations; provide service to the Ontario International Airport; and link to the Ontario Mills shopping/entertainment complex, Ontario Convention Center, and Victoria Gardens as well as other mixed use development in Rancho Cucamonga.
+The project includes the purchase of 18 battery electric buses and improvements to Omnitrans west O&M facility needed to operate and maintain the battery electric buses.
+The project began construction in early 2024.

+- c.
+Brightline High Speed Rail (also in the Victorville to San Bernardino Subcorridor) This is a privately and publicly funded project by Brightline West to implement an electrified high-speed passenger train from Las Vegas to the Cucamonga Metrolink Station, with intermediate stations in Apple Valley and Hesperia.
 An MOU has been executed with Caltrans for use of the I-15 median ROW. - d.
-Tunnel to Ontario International Airport (ONT) The Tunnel to ONT takes the innovative approach of tunneling to create a subsurface transit connection that will quickly transport passengers the four miles between the Cucamonga Station and ONT in autonomous, zero-emission vehicles without disrupting the surface transportation network.
+Ontario International Airport Connector (ONT Connector) The ONT Connector takes the innovative approach of tunneling to create a subsurface transit connection that will quickly transport passengers the four miles between the Cucamonga Station and ONT in autonomous, zero-emission vehicles without disrupting the surface transportation network.
 To be operated by Omnitrans, the transit tunnel will serve travelers to ONT on an "on-demand" basis by having vehicles ready to pick them up at Cucamonga Station when they arrive on Metrolink (or other transit modes) and be ready to pick them up at the ONT terminals to travel back to the Cucamonga Station so that they can make their connection to the regional transit system.
 The tunnel and stations, will be a "closed system," accessible only to the autonomous vehicles. - e.
 San Sevaine Bicycle/Pedestrian Trail The San Sevaine Trail project is a collaborative project between the San Bernardino Flood Control District, Caltrans District 8, the City of Fontana, and the City of Rancho Cucamonga that will construct 8 miles of Class 1 multi-use trail with pedestrian and bicycle amenities paralleling I-15.
-Trail construction will expand the existing San Sevaine Trail to create a total of 11 miles of Class 1 trail that traverses the I-15 Corridor with two undercrossings and one overcrossing. - 4.
-Riverside to Temecula - a.
-Moreno Valley / March Field Station Improvements Construction of rail upgrades and passenger platform.
-Improve operational efficiency and flexibility in case of mechanical problems along the Perris Valley Line.
-Replace approximately 2.5 miles of rail with concrete ties, signals, and bring station to Metrolink's latest standards.
+Trail construction will expand the existing San Sevaine Trail to create a total of 11 miles of Class 1 trail that traverses the I-15 Corridor with two undercrossings and one overcrossing.